0-mostafa-rezaee-0/GitHub_Repo_Duplicator_for_Templates/README.md

 ### 1.4.
 Available Templates

-1. **GitHub Repo Duplicator for Templates**: This template itself - allows you to create your own template duplicator.
+1. **GitHub Repo Duplicator for Templates**:
+   - This template itself - allows you to create your own template duplicator
+   - Secure authentication via GitHub CLI
+   - Interactive CLI for easy template selection

-2. **Docker for Data Science Projects**: A Docker-based alternative to Conda/venv for data science projects.
+2. **Docker for Data Science Projects**:
+   - A Docker-based alternative to Conda/venv for data science projects
    - Uses Docker for reproducible development environments
    - Includes Dockerfile and docker-compose.yml configuration
    - Pre-configured directory structure (data, notebooks, scripts, figures)
    - Perfect for teams that prefer containerization over traditional virtual environments

-3. **ML API with FastAPI and Docker**: Create machine learning APIs with FastAPI framework.
+3. **ML API with FastAPI and Docker**:
+   - Create machine learning APIs with FastAPI framework
+   - Docker containerization for deployment
+   - Production-ready project structure
+   - Includes testing and documentation setup

-4. **ML API with PostgreSQL Integration**: Build ML APIs with database integration.
+4. **ML API with PostgreSQL Integration**:
+   - Build ML APIs with database integration
+   - PostgreSQL database configuration
+   - Sample models and database migration scripts
+   - Includes testing with database fixtures

-You can add your own template repositories to the list or modify the existing ones.
+You can add your own template repositories to the list by modifying the `get_default_repositories` function as shown in the Developers section.

 ## 2. Features